 Medial patello-femoral ligament (MPFL) acts as the major ligamentous restraint accounting for 50% to 60% of the total restraining force against lateral patellar dislocation.
-MPFL is frequently injured in acute patellar dislocation and primary (first-time) traumatic patellar dislocation results in total or partial MPFL disruption.
-MPFL injury can be diagnosed using magnetic resonance imaging (MRI) (12).
+MPFL is frequently injured in acute patellar dislocation, and primary (first-time) traumatic patellar dislocation results in total or partial MPFL disruption.
+MPFL injury can be diagnosed using magnetic resonance imaging (MRI)(10).

-Figure 6: T2-weighted axial magnetic resonance image illustrating how the medial patello-femoral ligament (MPFL) was divided into

-3 regions-the femoral origin (FEM), midsubstance (MID), and patellar insertion (PAT) according to Balcarek et al. (11) The fibers of the MPFL at the femoral and patellar insertion sites were defined as normal, partially disrupted, or completely disrupted.
+Figure 6: T2-weighted axial magnetic resonance image illustrating how the medial patello-femoral ligament (MPFL) was divided into 3 regions-the femoral origin (FEM), midsubstance (MID), and patellar insertion (PAT) according to Balcarek et al. The fibers of the MPFL at the femoral and patellar insertion sites were defined as normal, partially disrupted, or completely disrupted.
 This image shows no injury to the MPFL but demonstrates medial patellar facet and lateral femoral condyle contusions.

 The MPFL injuries were divided into partial and complete tears.
-The manifestations of the partial MPFL tear were defined as thickening and irregularity of the contour, including discontinuity of normal fibres and intra-ligamentous or extensive peri-ligamentous edema.
-The manifestations of the complete MPFL tear were defined as fibres in the expected region of the MPFL being completely discontinuous or appearing absent, with extensive surrounding edema (13).
+The manifestations of the partial MPFL tear were defined as thickening and irregularity contour, including of the discontinuity of normal fibres, and intraextensive peri-ligamentous ligamentous or edema.
+The manifestations of the complete MPFL tear were defined as fibres in the expected region of the MPFL being completely discontinuous or appearing absent, with extensive surrounding edema(11).

 The partial or complete disruption of the MPFL was evaluated in three locations: at its patellar insertion (PAT), its mid-substance (MID) and its femoral attachment (FEM), including avulsion-type fracture at PAT or femoral origin.
-Injuries occurred simultaneously in more than one location of the MPFL were classified as combined injury (13)
+Injuries occurred simultaneously in more than one location of the MPFL were classified as combined injury (11).